vincentvinh/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-implementing-widgets-and-widget-plugins.md

 ### Activate a widget in a controller action

-Most of the times when a Page needs extension, we need to extend a template that is rendered by a `Controller` action.
-In this case, the action need to return the `\Spryker\Yves\Kernel\View\View` object.
+Most of the time when `Page` needs an extension, we need to extend a template that is rendered by a `Controller` action.
+In this case, the action needs to return the `\Spryker\Yves\Kernel\View\View` object.

-This View object can define the data for the template of the controller to be rendered, the list of active widget plugins, and the template to render.
+This `View` object can define the data for the template of the controller to be rendered, the list of active widget plugins, and the template to render.

 ```php
 <?php